ima2132/Tech-Blog/README.md

 The main objective of this project is to build a CMS-style blog site, in which developers can publish their blog posts and comment on other developers’ posts as well.

-This site follows the MVC paradigm in its architectural structure, using `Handlebars.js` as the templating language, `Sequelize` as the ORM, and the `express-session npm package` for authentication.
+TechTalks follows the MVC paradigm in its architectural structure, using `Handlebars.js` as the templating language, `Sequelize` as the ORM, and the `express-session npm package` for authentication.

 ## Installation
 To run the application, you will need to have `VS Code` and `Node.js` installed.
 First, clone my repo.
-You will then need to install dependencies in order to use Tech Blog.
+You will then need to install dependencies in order to use TechTalks.

 Run the following command in your terminal: